 The Finance curriculum is designed to familiarize the student with the institutions, theory, and practice involved in the allocation of financial resources within the private sector.
-It is also designed to incorporate foundation study in such related disciplines as economics and the quantitative areas.

-The Finance curriculum provides an educational foundation for careers involving financial analysis and management, investment analysis and portfolio management, investment banking, insurance and risk management, banking, and international finance; it also provides a foundation for graduate study in business administration, quantitative areas, economics, and law.
+It provides an educational foundation for careers involving financial analysis and management, investment analysis and portfolio management, investment banking, risk management, banking, and international finance; it also provides a foundation for graduate study in business administration, economics, and law.